 - Corrugated cardboard (shipping) boxes must be flattened

 - Paperback books (no hardcover books)

-- NO used paper plates or pizza boxes, or fluorescent paper (they contaminate the paper stream with food, dye, or plastic coating) If pizza box top is clean you can tear it off and recycle it.
+- NO food-contaminated paper, including paper plates, greasy pizza boxes, fry or burger cartons.
+If pizza box top is clean you can tear it off and recycle it.

-- NO paper towels, tissues, or napkins, which are not recyclable because the fibers are too small to reuse (please compost them with kitchen food scraps if possible)
+NO paper towels, tissues, or napkins, which are not recyclable because the fibers are too low-quality to make new paper (please compost them with kitchen food scraps if possible)